ungleich/cdist/docs/src/cdist-real-world.rst

 We now need to create Bottle application.
-As you remember from the beginning of this walkthrough our type does not create the actual python application, its intention is only to configure hosing for specified user and project.
+As you remember from the beginning of this walkthrough our type does not create the actual python application, its intention is only to configure hosting for specified user and project.
 It is up to the user to create his/her applications.

 Become app user::